 Anyway, what is this unhealthy meal I speak of?
 Well, we live within a short 5 minute drive from Chik Fil A, Panera, and Chipotle, which can be a blessing and curse at the same time.
 I love being able to hop in the car and pick up a meal when the craving strikes, but my wallet isn’t too happy about that and I’m pretty sure if I continue the habit, my ass won’t be either.
-Since I already recreated a Chipotle bowl, and my favorite tuna sandwich from Panera, the spicy chicken sandwich and Chik Fil A sauce from Chik Fil A was the last order of business.
+Since I already recreated a Chipotle bowl, my favorite tuna sandwich from Panera and these scrumptious chicken and rice stuffed peppers, the spicy chicken sandwich and Chik Fil A sauce from Chik Fil A was the last order of business.

 And let me tell you, this sandwich will NEVER be the last order of business in this house.
 It was my first time ever frying chicken and I am proud to say that both the sandwich and the sauce came out absolutely amazing, had my boys raving for more, and completely satisfied my cravings.
 Plus, now that I’ve got this sandwich down pat, if we happen to move somewhere far, far away from Chick Fil A, I won’t be too devastated.